fizt656/safar/README.md

    ```

 5. Set up your cosmic keys:
-   - Rename `config_example.py` to `config.py`
-   - Add your OpenRouter API key (it's like the secret code in your decoder ring)
+   - Get your OpenRouter API key (it's like the secret code in your decoder ring)
+   - Don't worry about manually editing any config files.
+The script will ask for your API key on first run!

 6. Launch into the unknown:
    ```
    python safar.py
    ```
+   - On first run, you'll be prompted to enter your OpenRouter API key.
+It will be safely stored for future adventures!

 7. To return to boring old reality (why would you?), deactivate the virtual environment:
    ```